In brief, the spissitude of a material is its density, thickness or compactness.

 of spissitude, in a portrait by

 What the word meant was irrelevant, even if any midnight reveller knew it or was in a fit state to define it.
 It was enough that it contained those hissing sibilants that make it sound like a curse.
 In fact, it’s respectably scholastic and technical, though hardly common.
-In brief, the spissitude of a material is its density, thickness or compactness.

 It is to the molasses chiefly, which gives a spissitude to the beer, that the frothing property must be ascribed.